The Boy Friend (1926 film)

-The Boy Friend is a lost 1926 American romantic comedy film directed by Monta Bell.
+The Boy Friend is a lost 1926 American silent romantic comedy film directed by Monta Bell.
 Based on the play The Book of Charm by John Alexander Kirkpatrick, the film starred Marceline Day and John Harron.
 This film also marked the film debut of character actress Elizabeth Patterson.

 Plot

 Comedy about a small-town girl unhappy with her family, and a boy trying to please her by throwing a big party.